Poulsbo, Washington: Norseman statue

-The Norseman statue constitutes 500 pounds of rebar steel and 5,000 pounds of cement.
-The statue stands on a foundation engraved with the words Velkommen til Poulsbo.
-It is located on the western edge of town, on the southeast corner of Viking Ave.
-NW and NW Lindvig Way.
+The statue constitutes 500 pounds of rebar steel and 5,000 pounds of cement.
+It stands on a foundation engraved with the words Velkommen til Poulsbo (translating to "Welcome to Poulsbo" from Norwegian).
+It is located on the western edge of town, on the southeast corner of Viking Avenue NW and NW Lindvig Way.

 Parks

 Poulsbo's Fish Park (47°44.862′N 122°39.190′W) is a 40 acre park in Poulsbo.
 The park was started in 2002 by a group of community members and governments including the City of Poulsbo and the Suquamish Tribe.

 The park is centered on the Dogfish Creek estuary at the north end of Liberty Bay.
-As of 2015, the park had 1.5 miles of trails with the city planning to double that figure.
+As of 2015, the park had 1.5 miles of trails, with the city planning to double that figure.

 During the fall salmon run, Washington State University's extension service conducts salmon tours at locations on Kitsap Peninsula including Fish Park.